vinceimbat/vinceimbat/content/build a life management system that helps you take intentional action.md

 tags:
   - thoughts
   - seedlings
-sr-due: 2024-11-04
+sr-due: 2024-11-12
-sr-interval: 3
+sr-interval: 8
 sr-ease: 250
 ---
-Not only that, a life system helps you [[Make sure that what you choose to do is indeed what you need to do]].
+Not only that, a life system helps you [[make sure that what you choose to do is indeed what you need to do]].